Pui Pui (crocodile)

 Pui Pui (貝貝) is a female saltwater crocodile captured in Shan Pui River (山貝河) in Hong Kong on 10 June 2004 by the Agriculture, Fisheries and Conservation Department (AFCD) officers of Hong Kong.
 She was first transferred to Kadoorie Farm and Botanic Garden before being moved permanently to the Hong Kong Wetland Park on 15 August 2006.

-Fame and capture

 The crocodile has become a local celebrity since being spotted at Shan Pui River, Yuen Long on 2 November 2003.
 After several weeks of unsuccessful attempts by Australian crocodile hunter John Lever, and months of effort on the part of mainland Chinese experts to capture it, the reptile was trapped by Hong Kong's AFCD staff on 10 June 2004.
 The crocodile saga aroused wide public interest in wetland and wildlife conservation in Hong Kong.

 Name

 After a territory-wide naming contest with 1,600 entries, the crocodile was named "Pui Pui" – "the precious one", which is also a reference to Shan Pui River where it was found.